GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)
 (modularization) is the cornerstone of quality software.
-By keeping each part of the functionality in a dedicated module, you make the possible changes easier and increase maintainability of the code.
+By keeping each part of the functionality in a dedicated module, you make the possible changes easier and increase the maintainability of the code.
-Well-separated concerns are also immune to variation - changes in some parts of the system produce minimal impact on its other parts.
+Well-separated concerns are also immune to variation - changes in some parts of the system produce a minimal impact on its other parts.

-Several principles help to write code that is well modularized:
+Several principles help to write well modularized code:

 * Do not repeat yourself (also known as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).
 This principle is as simple as it is powerful.
 By not duplicating code you minimize the area for potential changes and errors.

 * Decoupling - this concept implies that modules, for example, classes in object-oriented languages, should only minimally depend on each other.
-Two source code metrics often used in this
+Two source code metrics are often used in this
   context: [cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) - the degree to which the elements inside a module belong together and [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) - the degree of interdependence between modules.
 A designer should strive to maximize cohesion and minimize coupling.
 There